njerucyrus/rhino/admin/README.md

 ## Getting Started

-To begin using this template, choose one of the following options to get started:
+To begin using this template, choose one of the following options receiver get started:
 * [Download the latest release on Start Bootstrap](http://startbootstrap.com/template-overviews/sb-admin-2/)
 * Clone the repo: `git clone https://github.com/BlackrockDigital/startbootstrap-sb-admin-2.git`
 * Fork the repo